Kia Forte: China

-Launched in June 2019, the Chinese version of the Kia K3 was produced by Dongfeng Yueda Kia, and features a redesigned front and rear down road graphics.
-Engine options include a 1.5 liter inline-4 engine and a 1.4 liter turbo inline-4 engine, with a PHEV version also available.
+Launched in June 2019, the Chinese version of the Kia K3 was produced by Yueda Kia, and features a redesigned front and rear down road graphics.
+Engine options include a 1.5 litre inline-4 engine and a 1.4 litre turbo inline-4 engine, with a PHEV version also available.

 2023 facelift

 Different from the international version, the Chinese version of the Kia K3 received the mid-cycle refresh in 2023.

 Safety

 The 2022 Forte was tested by the IIHS: